Hatem-Zehir/hatem-zehir.github.io/_pages/about.md

 ---

 # About Me 👋
-I am a researcher and developer specializing in deep learning, biometric systems, and TinyML applications.
+I hold a PhD in electronics and am a researcher and developer specializing in deep learning, biometric systems, and TinyML applications.
 My work bridges edge AI algorithms with practical, real-world implementations, particularly in healthcare and embedded systems.

 # 🔬 Research Interests:
 - Biometric Identification: Leveraging ECG, voice, and online handwritten signatures for secure and accurate authentication.